Sky View Las Vegas

 1. Shooting Mode: Set your camera to manual mode (M) for maximum control over exposure settings.
 This allows you to manually adjust the aperture, shutter speed, and ISO, ensuring consistent results in different lighting conditions.

 2. Aperture: Selecting the correct aperture depends on the desired depth of field and the amount of light available.
 In landscape photography, a higher aperture (smaller aperture value), such as f/8 or f/11, is often preferred to ensure a more significant depth of field, keeping the entire scene focused.
-However, adjust the aperture as per the specific requirements of your shot.
+However, adjust the aperture to match the specific requirements of your shot.

 3. Shutter Speed: The shutter speed determines when the camera’s sensor is exposed to light.
 It affects the overall exposure and the motion blur in your images.
 When shooting aerial photography, aim for a faster shutter speed to freeze any movement and ensure sharp details.
 Experiment with different rates to find the optimal balance between exposure and motion blur.